amgupta2/IntelliCue/README.md

 | Dev Tools         | `tools/`        | Scripts for deploying Lambdas, mocking Slack events, and running pipelines locally. |

-# IntelliCue - Local Demo Setup

-This guide walks you through running IntelliCue locally using the demo branch.
-Follow each step carefully to get your environment set up and ready for testing the Slack-based feedback generation pipeline.

----

 ## How to Run / Local Setup (DEMO CODE)

 ### Step 0: Access Setup